Spotlight inversion by orthogonal projections: Introduction

 {\em Image deblurring:} A blurred image typically accounts for the contribution from both the field of view and leak data from the outside region.
 Inappropriate modeling or ignoring of the latter may cause boundary artifacts that are often compensated for by means of artificial boundary conditions.

-{\em MEG/EEG based brain imaging:} The search for the onset foci of epileptic seizures often can be restricted to a portion of the brain; Likewise, localization of active brain regions constituting a task-related, or task-negative connected network may be limited to selected brain regions.
+{\em MEG/EEG based brain imaging:} The search for the onset foci of epileptic seizures often can be restricted to a portion of the brain; Likewise, localization of active brain regions constituting a task-related, or task-negative connected network may be limited to selected brain regions, however the data account for contributions from the entire brain.

 {\em Functional MRI imaging:} Identification of a stimulus-related cerebral activity of interest typically may be circumscribed to a known part of the brain, and the dynamics of the rest of the brain and other tissues is of less or no interest.